helalbookmark/magento2-deployment-tool/README.md

 # Magento 2 Deployment tool

 Deployment tool for Magento 2 created with [PHing](https://www.phing.info/).
-This tool builds a new project version into a separate directory and replaces current live version with new one at the end.
+This tool builds a new project version into a separate directory and switches live version at the end.

-Main Steps automatically performed during relase deployment:
+Workflow:

 ```
 1. Get new Project version (i.e git clone, curl, ...)